Access

 Medi-Cal Patient Coverage

-The number of LA County clinic patients covered by Medi-Cal Managed Care plans more than doubled between 2012 and 2015. (p.
-22) In 2015, according to OSHPD data, at least 50% of the community clinic payer mix in every SPA was made up of Medi-Cal and Medi-Cal managed care.
+The number of LA County clinic patients covered by Medi-Cal Managed Care plans more than doubled between 2012 and 2015.
+In 2015, according to OSHPD data, at least 50% of the community clinic payer mix in every SPA was comprised of Medi-Cal and Medi-Cal managed care.

 Source: OSHPD 2012 and 2015

-Despite gains in coverage, challenges in accessing care persist, despite the fact that the uninsured rates have decreased significantly in each SPA.
+Despite gains in coverage, challenges in accessing care persist, despite a significant decrease in uninsured rates in each SPA.

 Source: Source: OSHPD 2012 and 2015